deliciousmods/1956_beta/README.md

 This is the Readme guide for using Github with Road to 56.

-### Guide: Using github to contribute to Road to 56.
+### Guide: Using GitHub to contribute to Road to 56.

 1. Sign up with Github if you haven't already, and request membership/team assignment from Greatexperiment via Discord.
 2. Download the desktop client from Github.